perry-mitchell/webdav-client/README.md

 ## About

 WebDAV is a well-known, stable and highly flexible protocol for interacting with remote filesystems via an API.
-Being that it is so widespread, many file hosting services such as **Box**, **Nextcloud**/**ownCloud** and **Yandex** use it as a fallback to their primary interfaces.
+Being that it is so widespread, many file hosting services such as **Nextcloud**/**ownCloud**, **Box** and **Yandex** use it as a fallback to their primary interfaces.

 This library provides a **WebDAV client** interface that makes interacting with WebDAV enabled services easy.
 The API returns promises and resolve with the results.
 It parses and prepares directory-contents requests for easy consumption, as well as providing methods for fetching things like file stats and quotas.